Noroff-FEU-Assignments/project-exam-2-Thomaspersbraaten/README.md

 comments.

 If the post is the users post, They can edit or delete the post using the buttons on top.

+## Create post

+The create post form does not use Yup form since the only required input is the title, so if the user tries to submit the form without anything typed in the title the function returns.
+The form uses imagevalidation for the post image, and the tags can be added only if the tag has atleast one length and the tag is not already used.
+All tags can be removed by clicking the tags "x" button.

+After the creation of the post is succesfull the user is redirected to the post detail of the post.